studiorevonza/RevonzaStudio/README_RENDER.md

 - The `render.yaml` file in this repository defines the deployment configuration
 - Static assets will be served from the `dist` folder after the build process
-- Client-side routing is handled by the Express server in `server.js`
+- Client-side routing is handled by the Express server in `server.cjs`
 - The application will listen on the port specified by the `PORT` environment variable provided by Render

 ## Troubleshooting